 Games are inherently inviting!
 They tend to drive players’ motivation and keep them focused for prolonged periods without boredom setting in.
 So, what is it that makes games so motivating?
-In his book, “What Video Games Have to Teach Us About Learning and Literacy,” James Paul Gee explores the principles embedded in game design that make them captivating and engaging.

 These principles, although discussed in the context of video games, apply to any well-designed game and highlight the potential of gamification in education.
 By understanding and applying these principles, we can transform traditional learning experiences into ones that are as compelling and effective as the best video games.